The Speech and Language Center at RSC

 The Speech and Language Center at Russell Sage seeks to empower people with communication disorders and other speech needs.

-The initial clinical program, the Aphasia Center at Russell Sage, will open on July 8, 2024, and will continue the pioneering legacy of the Communication Sciences and Disorders program at The College of Saint Rose, which announced that it will close at the end of June 2024.
+The initial clinical program, the Aphasia Center at Russell Sage, opened on July 8, 2024, and will continue the pioneering legacy of the Communication Sciences and Disorders program at The College of Saint Rose, which announced that it would close at the end of June 2024.

 The center is part of Russell Sage College, which has its own distinguished legacy in the health professions, with long-respected programs in Nursing, Physical Therapy, Occupational Therapy, Nutrition, and Mental Health Counseling and Community Psychology.